 Yet, many organizations might struggle with creating impactful content or perhaps their executive team is not seeing the value because sometimes results are not immediate.

 However, ignoring a digital content strategy and not building a proper one, leaves your organization vulnerable and missing huge business opportunities.

 Below, I’ll dive into more about the value of digital content, building your strategy, and how to take content promotion to the next level.

 The Importance of A Digital Content Strategy

 Content strategy refers to the creation and management of any form of media your company develops.
-It could be written content, images, videos, etc. These digital content pieces are a large value addition to your marketing and sales plans.
+It could be written content, images, videos, etc. These digital content pieces are a large value addition to your marketing, sales, and product plans.

 Think of it as a way to really showcase customers, prospects, employees, and general audiences your company’s brand, knowledge, and value.

 But, your digital content has influences on multiple areas of the business too.